WQCG/blitzdg/README.md

 3.  `make && ./bin/blitzdg` (The binary currently doesn't do much).
 4. Run unit tests with `make tests && ./bin/test`.

+### Running with Docker

+You can also run the build and tests inside a docker container.

+1. `git clone https://github.com/dsteinmo/blitzdg.git && cd blitzdg`
+2. `docker build -t blitzdg .`
+3. `docker run -t blitzdg`

 ## Dependencies

 So far: